DavidAnson/markdownlint/doc/Rules.md

 `code_blocks` parameter to `false`.
 Code blocks are included by default since handling of tabs by tools is often inconsistent (ex: using 4 vs. 8 spaces).

+Rationale: Hard tabs are often rendered inconsistently by different editors and can be harder to work with than spaces.

 <a name="md011"></a>

 ## MD011 - Reversed link syntax